alexgdmx/OCP-manual-sts/README.md

 }
 ```

-What happened here?.
-The aws-cli in the background try 3 tasks
+What happened here?
+The aws-cli in the background tried 3 tasks:
 1. Try to find the ~/.aws./credentials file if is not possible
-2. Try to get the role from the metadata from http://169.254.169.254/latest/meta-data/ if is not possible
+1. Try to get the role from the metadata from http://169.254.169.254/latest/meta-data/ if is not possible
-3. At the end based on the file in ~/.aws/config (see below) try to assume the role provided with the to env variables we set in the pod; regions and session name
+1. At the end, based on the file in ~/.aws/config (see below), aws-cli try to assume the role provided in combination with the environment variables that we set in the pod; AWS_REGION and AWS_ROLE_SESSION_NAME

 ```
 [root@bastion ~]# cat /root/.aws/config